History of Argosy

 Argosy Casino Hotel & Spa is now a full service, Las Vegas style casino conveniently located just north of Kansas City, MO on I-635.

 A Penn National Gaming property, Argosy Casino Hotel & Spa is a world-class resort destination, offering visitors a complete experience that includes 62,000 square feet of gaming including over 1,500 slot machines and 37 table games including Craps, Roulette and more.
-A wide range of quality restaurants are offered, including the 320-seat Terrace Buffet, the Journey wood-fired steaks—serving certified Angus Beef® steaks—and Crazy Olives.
+A wide range of quality restaurants are offered, including the 320-seat Terrace Buffet, the Journey wood-fired steaks—serving certified Angus Beef® steaks—and 99 Hops House.
 World class hotel accommodations are available and feature 258 luxurious guest rooms and suites with 18,000 square feet of functional, elegant meeting space.